level2-gis/gisportal/README.md

 ## Thumbnail images

 gisportal uses thumbnail images for client and project display.
-Copy images to assets/img/clients or assets/img/projects folder with client or project name as it is in database in PNG format.
+Copy images to assets/img/clients and assets/img/projects folder with client or project name as it is in database in PNG format.

 ## Support